Surbhi-Kohli/PythonTut/OOP and Inheritance/0association-aggregation-composition-and-inheritance.md

 ## Association - Aggregation - Composition - Inheritance
 The choice between association, aggregation, composition, and inheritance depends on the relationship between the objects or classes and the context in which they are used.
+Association is least strict relationship
 Below is a detailed guide to when to use each concept:

-### 1. Association
+### 1. Association(Coupling: Weakest coupling)
 Definition: A "uses-a" relationship where one class interacts with another.
 It does not imply ownership.

 When to use: